 Service-Delivery Models

 Service‑delivery models decide where the work is done.
 Onshore BPO keeps teams in the same country as your core operations, maximising cultural fit and regulatory comfort, but at a higher labour cost.
-Nearshore moves work to neighbouring or similar‑time‑zone countries to balance savings with easy collaboration, while offshore goes further afield to tap global talent and stronger cost advantages, especially for large, standardised workloads or 24/7 coverage.
+Nearshore moves work to neighbouring or similar‑time‑zone countries to balance savings with easy collaboration, while offshore outsourcing goes further afield to tap global talent and stronger cost advantages, especially for large, standardised workloads or 24/7 coverage.
 In practice, most mature programmes use a right‑shoring mix, matching each process to the geography that best fits cost, risk, and customer expectations.

 Operational-Focus Models